SushantGiri34/Login_Form/README.md

 # Login & Registration Form

 A simple and clean **Signup/Login** form built using **HTML, CSS**.
-This responsive form is perfect for beginners to understand frontend form handling and design.
+This Full responsive form is perfect for beginners to understand frontend form handling and design.

 ---